arlecchi/ecommerce-website/README.md

 ## 2. move to frontend folder and run 'npm start' to start the react js project

 # OR
-## docker compose up --build in root
+## docker compose up --build
+in root folder